neurospin/neurospin_to_bids/README.md

 `bids_dataset` top folder.

 #### User case with 2 sessions the same day with the same participant
-For instance, if a participant undergoes an examen in the morning and in the afternoon, you have to complete the NIP with the number of session.
-The nip level in Neurospin is labelled as follow : '<nip>-<exman-number>-<automatic-number>' The examen number is automatically incremented for each new examen.
+For instance, if a participant undergoes an examination in the morning and in the afternoon, you have to complete the NIP with the number of session.
+The nip level in Neurospin is labelled as follow : '<nip>-<exman-number>-<automatic-number>' The examen number is automatically incremented for each new examination.
 Don't mange about the automatic number.

 Here is an example for the `participants.tsv` file: